 Faith is a source of strength, hope, and fellowship for many transgender people.
 At the same time, many transgender people have been hurt in the name of faith.
 This part is to help transgender people who want to be a part of their faith.
-You can find a home in many faiths, probably even the one you grew up knowing.
+You can find a home in many faiths, probably even the one where you want to find a home.

 Judeo-Christianity and trans people